 The Diocese sponsors a deposit and loan program whereby diocesan parishes, schools, and other entities deposit excess funds and diocesan parishes can obtain loans for approved construction or operating needs.
 On December 4, 2018, the Diocese separately incorporated its deposit and loan program to form the Catholic Community Deposit and Loan Fund, Inc. As part of the separate incorporation, a new internal Board of Directors was established to act upon the recommendations of the Diocesan Finance Council.
 Interest rates for deposits and loans are reviewed semi-annually and adjusted, as necessary.
-As of June 30, 2022 and 2021, parish deposits earned interest at a rate of 0.20%, and can be withdrawn as requested.
-As of June 30, 2022 and 2021, parish loans bore an interest rate of 2.00%, with the exception of loans used for the purchase of land, and certain other loans, which are non-interest bearing.
+As of June 30, 2023 and 2022, parish deposits earned interest at a rate of 2.50% and 0.20%, respectively, and can be withdrawn as requested.
+As of June 30, 2023 and 2022, parish loans bore an interest rate of 4.00% and 2.00%, respectively, with the exception of loans used for the purchase of land, and certain other loans, which are non-interest bearing.
 The Diocese reviews loans receivable on a recurring basis and based on an assessment of creditworthiness, estimates the portion, if any, of the balance that will not be collected.
 Such amounts are recorded as an allowance, if necessary.
-As of June 30, 2022 and 2021, the allowance totaled \$197,409.
+As of June 30, 2023 and 2022, the allowance totaled \$197,409.

-As of June 30, 2022 and 2021, loans receivable consist of the following:
+As of June 30, 2023 and 2022, loans receivable consist of the following: